The Natural

 Roy Hobbs is the natural.
 We meet him at age nineteen.
 He’s a young ballplayer, recruited by a scout, Sam Simpson, who discovered him playing ball somewhere out west (Idaho is implied).
 Sam is taking Roy by train to Chicago to try out for the Cubs.
 The book begins with an opening chapter titled, “Pre-Game”.
 The next section is titled “Batter Up!”.
 After that, the book is divided into chapters but unnumbered and untitled.

 Bump ups his game to try to take the glory back from Roy but plays foolishly and ends up slamming himself into the outfield wall.
 He’s taken to the hospital and dies.
-Memo is grief-stricken, but Roy taken with her and Bump gone, starts to pursue her.
+Memo is grief-stricken, but Roy, taken with her and Bump out of the picture, starts to pursue her.
 Roy goes to the club owner, Judge Goodwill Banner to ask for a raise but the Judge refuses.
 Max Mercy, who think he knows Roy from somewhere but can’t place him, introduces Roy to a gambler named Gus Sands, who is also friendly with Memo, though much older than her.
 Roy can’t exactly figure out their relationship but is jealous of the attention she gives him.

 The fans celebrate, “Roy Hobbs Day”.
 They shower him with gifts, including a car.
 Roy invites Memo to take a drive with him and surprisingly she agrees.
 They drive out toward the beach.
 She’s still ambivalent to his attention, and moody.
 She takes over the wheel and driving in the dark maybe hits a boy or his dog and won’t go back to check.
 She’s bad news, but Roy is still into her.